Soonad/docs.formality-lang.org/docs/source/language/Datatypes.md

   vnil<String>)))
 ```

 The `&` syntax was used to apply the indexes to the returned type of each constructor.
 For example, `| vnil & zero` would be equivalent to `vnil : Vector T zero` in Agda.
 In this example, `main` has the type `Vector(String, 0n3)`, meaning it is a vector with exactly 3 strings.
 If we used `vcons` again, the type would change to `Vector(String, 0n4)`.
 This feature allows us to annotate our data with very rich static information, allowing us to prevent a wide range of bugs.
-For example, here is a `head` function that can only be called in non-empty vectors:
+For example, here is a `vhead` function that can only be called in non-empty vectors:

 ```javascript
 T Vector <T : Type> {len : Nat}